World Press Freedom Canada: Organization

 In 2021, World Press Freedom Canada's president was Shawn McCarthy.

 History

 In 2014, the organization organized an event to fundraise for Mohamed Fahmy, an Egyptian-Canadian journalist who was being detained in Egypt and who later won the 2015 Press Freedom prize.

 In 2021, the organization was critical of Royal Canadian Mounted Police's activities during the 2020 Canadian pipeline and railway protests.

 Awards

 World Press Freedom Canada organises and issues the Press Freedom award and the Spencer Moore awards, which were started by the predecessor organisations.

-The organisation also organises an annual competition between editorial cartoonists.
+The organization also holds an annual contest among editorial cartoonists, in which cartoonists such as Plantu (2010), Bruce MacKinnon (2014), Signe Wilkinson (2015), and Ali Miraee (2023) and Bruce MacKinnon (2024) have won first prize.